-If I have limited options for quiet, private places with reliable internet for such calls, is it unprofessional to do these calls from my desk in my bedroom?
+I don’t have a ton of options for quiet, private places with reliable internet for video calls.
+Is it okay to do these calls from my desk in my bedroom?
 The backdrop doesn’t really show anything personal — bookshelves, plants, a neat sofa.
-Part of my bed would be visible, though of course I would make it neatly.
-Is a bedroom too personal a locale to take a video call?
+Part of my bed would be visible, though, of course, I would make it neatly.
+Is a bedroom too personal or too unprofessional a location to take a video call?

-Most interviewers understand that people are at home right now, not in corporate office buildings, and the backgrounds on video calls will reflect that.
+Fortunately, the surge in video calls that started with the pandemic means that interviewers are pretty used to seeing people interview from their homes now and understand that the backgrounds on video calls will reflect that.
 As long as you’re not taking a video call from your actual bed, your bedroom should be a perfectly fine place to do the interview.
-You don’t want a nest of rumbled sheets and blankets in the background, of course, but as long as the room is neat and uncluttered and there’s nothing inappropriately personal in view of the camera, you should be fine. (“Inappropriately personal” means a copy of the Kama Sutra shouldn’t be in view, but family photos or a shelf of novels are fine.)
+You don’t want a nest of rumpled sheets and blankets in the background, of course, but as long as the room is neat and uncluttered and there’s nothing inappropriately personal in view of the camera, you should be fine. (“Inappropriately personal” means a copy of the Kama Sutra shouldn’t be in view, but family photos or a shelf of novels are fine.)

 Other tips to help you do well in video interviews: